Steven E. Lindow: Career

 In 1978 he began working at the University of California, Berkeley as an assistant professor; he was promoted to associate professor in 1983.
 At Berkeley, he continued his work on the bacteria P. syringae; he and his colleagues created a transgenic form of the bacteria that lacked the gene to produce the protein that initiated ice formation at higher temperatures.
 The commercial strain was called "Frostban"; its initial testing in 1987 marked the first authorized outdoor testing of genetically engineered bacteria.
 Along with Deane Arny, Lindow holds several patents related to biocontrol agents to reduce frost damage in plants.

 Lindow's research also explored the mechanism by which bacteria becomes resistant to copper, which is used as an antimicrobial.
 He also researched russeting in fruit, discovering that it is caused by the secretion of indole acetic acid by bacteria, and could be mitigated by spraying flowering plants with bacteria that competitively excludes the bacteria that causes russeting.
-Since 2015, he has been a co-editor of the Annual Review of Phytopathology along with Jan E. Leach.
+From 2015-2023, he has been a co-editor of the Annual Review of Phytopathology, for most of that time with Jan E. Leach.